Chaffelson/nipyapi/docs/security.rst

    The bootstrap script will grant the remaining policies automatically if you run it.

 .. note::
    **User Creation Required**: You must create the user (Step 4) before assigning policies (Step 6).
-   The OIDC application UUID is dynamically generated and won't exist until you create it manually.
+   The OIDC application UUID is dynamically generated and the user won't exist until you create it manually.

 **Step 3: Retry Setup**